The warmer weather is just around the corner folks! I can tell because my crocus have bloomed and I’m cold weather sewing-ed out.

 I went with the natural waist height for the waistband because that’s generally what looks best on my pear shaped body.
 It emphasizes the narrowest part of the waist!

 There’s no center seam or plackets on this make, because I wanted to start simple for the first version to make sure it fit well before I took all the time to add buttons and button holes!
-By the way, if you do decide to make the button up version, you can check out my How To Button Tutorial Blog Post if you’d like.
+By the way, if you do decide to make the button up version, you can check out my How To Sew Buttons Tutorial Blog Post if you’d like.

 This dress is drafted for woven fabric.
 I do have a small stash of woven fabrics in my sea of knits.
 So, for this make, I used an floral embroidered cotton fabric I picked up on clearance from Knitpop (one of my favorite online fabric stores).
 I think it was like $2.00/yd, no joke!
 I ordered 4 yards each of two different colors.
+So, it’s a cotton sundress!

 Come to think of it, I also used this same fabric for the skirt of my first Clover Dress, which is a George and Ginger pattern.
-You can see that make on my sewing instagram profile HERE.
+You can see that make on my sewing Instagram profile HERE.

 I didn’t have to do too many adjustments for this pattern.
 I did lengthen the bodice by 1.5 inches as I have a longer torso.
 P4P drafts for an 8 inch side waist, and mine is around 9.5″.
 I’m only 5’5″, which is around what a lot of pattern designers draft for, so don’t assume your measurements without checking!